-There are other companies where automated payment from a credit card just isn’t possible, and to pay via credit card requires manual payment every billing cycle.
-Yarra Valley Water in Melbourne is one of these companies.
+There are other companies where automated payment from a credit card just isn’t possible, so you may have to pay manually every cycle if you want to use a credit card.

 List of Utilities and their Direct Debit forms

 Here’s the set of quick links to make it easier for you to get your direct debits happening.
 Even though we’re only covering the main utility providers at this stage, don’t forget that you can more than likely have direct debit set up for your insurances, as well as many other regular bills such as gym memberships and rent.

 The links below will take you to either